-We live in a golden age of technology and need to continue to enabling distance learning.
-COVID-19 kicked distance learning into high gear, but that leap wouldn't have been possible without the growth and development of distance learning technology over the past few years.
-It all starts with adoption - 77% of US companies used online learning in 2017, a number that has been trending consistently upward for years.
-Education institutions have been leading the charge to establish distance learning for over two decades.
-As of FY21, half of all college students reported taking an online class in the prior 12 months.
-This statistic has only increased as this trend continues.
+We live in a golden age of technology and need to continue to enabling distance learning.COVID-19 kicked distance learning into high gear, but that leap wouldn't have been possible without the growth and development of distance learning technology over the past few years.
+It all starts with adoption - 77% of US companies used online learning in 201713, a number that has been trending consistently upward for years.
+Education institutions have been leading the charge to establish distance learning for over two decades, now half of all college students report taking an online class in the last 12 months.
+We need to continue to enhance job seeker skills to be able to adapt better and use technology to their benefit.